department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/2021/homepage-guerilla-test-12-2021/2021-12-user-research-conversation-guide.md

 ### First Impression
 Now I'm going to show you a new concept for the My HealtheVet homepage, and when I do, I'd like you to give me your first impression.
 (Things to watch and listen for: Where they point their mouse to first, what they want to click on, if they remark on something missing).
+* Tell me about your first impressions.
 * Where is your attention drawn?
-* Where would you spend most of your time?
-* Does this page have everything you do that's related to health care?
+* What other observations do you have about this page?

 ### Digging Deeper

-* Is there anything missing on the page that you would expect to be there, that would help you with your health care?
+* Is there anything missing on the page that you would expect to be there, that would help you manage your health care online?
 (Potential follow ups: How would you use the missing element?
 Where would you like to see it placed on the page?)
 * Let's look at appointments, what would you expect to see here?
    * What information or actions do you care about most?
    * If you wanted to see all of your appointments, what would you do?
 * Now let's look at pharmacy, what would you expect to see here?
    * What information or actions do you care about most?
    * If you wanted to see all of your prescriptions, what would you do?
 *  Looking at messaging, what sort of messages would you expect to see here?
    * Would you expect to send and receive messages?
    * What messages would be sent to you?
-* What messages would you send, and to whom?
-* For Medical Records, what would you expect to see here
+   * Whom would you message?
-* What information or actions do you care about most?
+* For Medical Records, what would you expect to see here?
+What information or actions do you care about most?

 * What information or actions would you like to see in "Health Care"?
    * If you wanted to see more details than shown here about your Health Care, what would you do?
 * What information or actions would you like to see in "Disability"?